pmeeny/CI-MS3-FootballMemories/README.md

 - To rate a memory with a score from 1-5 and view ratings of a memory

 ## Structure
+### Website pages
+I have structured the website into 19 pages, each with clear, concise structure, information and purpose.
+I use the Bootstrap grid system throughout, which gave a consistent structure and responsive design "out of the box"
+1. Home/Landing Page: This is the landing page, and the first page the user encounters when they access the site, before they log in/register
+2. Register: This page allows the user to register an account to use the site
+3. Login: This page allows the user to login to the site
+4. Terms and Conditions: This page displays the sites terms and conditions
+5. Privacy Policy: This page displays the sites' privacy policy
+6. Memories: This is the first page the user sees when the login/register, it displays all the football memories that have been added
+7. Add Memory: This page allows the user to add a football memory
+8. Edit Memory: This page allows a user to edit a memory they have created
+9. Delete Memory: This button allows a user to delete a memory they have created
+10. Profile: This page displays user information and allows the user to update their profile
+11. Dashboard: This page displays statistics about the number of users, tournaments memories, comments
+12. Tournaments: This page displays the tournaments that have been created by the admin user.
+An admin user can add/edit or delete a tournament
+13. Add Tournament: This page allows an admin user to add a football tournament
+14. Edit Tournament: This page allows an admin user to edit a football tournament
+15. Delete Tournament: This button allows an admin user to edit a football tournament as long as there are no memories associated and a minimum of one tournament in the tournament collection
+16. Logout: This link allows the user to logout of the site
+17. Newsletter: The user can enter their email address in the site footer and subscribe to a mailing list
+18. 404: The 404 error page is displayed if the user enters an incorrect url when accessing the site.
+19. 400, 401, 405 and 500: These error page is displayed if the user encounters an error on the site

 ### Code Structure.
 - My project is built using a Blueprints structure
 - A blueprint in Flask is an object to structure a Flask application into subsets.
 This helped in organizing code and separating functionality.